Synergex/SqlReplication/README.md

 load of the table from the ISAM file.
 You should see replicator messages similar to this:

+    First instruction checks for table EMPLOYEE
-    Opening file EMPLOYEE
+     - Opening associated data file
      - File opened
-    Checking if table EMPLOYEE exists
+     - Checking if table exists
      - Table not found!
-    Creating table EMPLOYEE
+     - Creating table
      - Table created
-    Load table employee starting at YYYY-MM-DD HH:MM:SS
+     - Bulk load starting at YYYY-MM-DD HH:MM:SS
-     - Load complete at YYYY-MM-DD HH:MM:SS
+     - Bulk load complete at YYYY-MM-DD HH:MM:SS
-     - 25000 rows inserted, 0 rows failed
+     - Adding indexes
+     - Indexes added
      - Key 0 will be used to synchronize changes Update row in table EMPLOYEE
      - Key: 000001
      - Row updated

-Check SQL Server 0anagement studio, is the table and data there?
+Check SQL Server Management studio, is the table and data there?
 If not then you probably got error messages from the replicator and need to debug the environment.